Avoid the Backup Blues

 With over 60 million people in the U.S. depending on septic systems to work properly (that’s 1 in 5 of us!), septic tank problems are a stinky reality.
-Here’s 6 tips and hacks for septic tank treatment.
+Here are 6 tips and hacks for septic tank treatment.

 Tip 1: Do it on the regular

 Every 3 to 5 years, everyone should have their septic tank inspected, with solid sludge professionally removed.
 If you wait too long, you’ll see pools of water develop in your drainfield, stinky smells developing, sewage backup and other very, very unpleasant things.

 Pouring a vat of bacon grease down your sink, with a healthy combination of paint and cleaning solvents can really clog and/or reduce the efficiency of your septic tank.
 Check with local hardware stores or city programs on proper disposal methods.

 Your septic system is an amazing ecosystem of bacteria, helping to breakdown your waste (thanks, bacteria!).
 Avoid flushing household chemicals and antibacterial soaps for this reason.
 And when clearing clogs in your home, use Liquid-Plumr® products — the ingredients degrade quickly and will not harm the bacteria in your tank.